MAJkLSON/MAJkLSON/README.md

 - 👋 Hi, I’m @MAJkLSON
-- 👀 I’m interested in scripting in python, bash, shell...
+- 👀 I’m interested in scripting in python, bash, shell, java...
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on startup projects.
 - 📫 How to reach me https://www.linkedin.com/in/nemecmichal/